IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

         python train.py --model_path=./checkpoints/CHECKPOINT_NAME.ckpt

-* The commands for launching tensorboard:
+* In order to view stats during training (image previews, scalar for loss), simply run

         tensorboard --logdir=logs

-    The `--logdir` option sets the location point to the log directory of the job.If you still have difficulty in launching tensorboard,you can refer to the https://www.jianshu.com/p/d8f9b0dfacdb.
+    The `--logdir` option sets the location point to the log directory of the job.

 ## Evaluation